THE PLACE TO EXPLORE

 Experience the world through play

 The House of Nature in Salzburg’s old town could also be called the House of Knowledge.
 The most diverse areas of our world are explained here in a simple and interesting way.
-Whether it’s the universe, the ice age or the human body – with the help of ingenious illustrations and exciting facts, you can easily find out lots of interesting facts.
+Whether it’s the universe, the ice age or the human body – you can find out lots of interesting facts with the help of ingenious illustrations and exciting facts.

 Special highlights are the dinosaur hall and the

 Science Center.
-In the Science Center, you can get hands-on and learn about the functions of electricity, energy and the power of water with simple experiments.
+At the Science Center, you can get hands-on and learn about the functions of electricity, energy and the power of water using simple experiments.

 A centuries-old pleasure